CosmoLike/cocoa/README.md

 ### Examples involving Cosmolike

- **Step :three:**: The folder `projects/lsst-y1` contains a dozen examples involving different likelihoods.
+ **Step :three:**: The folder `projects/lsst-y1` contains a dozen examples involving different combinations of two-point correlation functions.
 So, run the `cobaya-run` on the first example following the commands below.

 One model evaluation: